-Distance: 3 miles | Hiking time: 2 hours | Difficulty: 6/10 | More info.
+Distance: 3 miles | Hiking time: 1.5 – 2 hours | More info.

 Cowles Mountain Trail Hike Retrospective

-Despite a few ruts and loose rocks resulting from heavy wear, the trail is well-maintained, as shown by the rangers with shovels in hand we passed.
 A diverse group of high-school kids, families and dog owners, runners, gym rats and a few geared up, avid hikers made up the crowd.
 Everyone was having a good time and enjoying the hike in their own way.

 By the time we arrived at the trailhead, we had already hiked a 10.25 mile loop on the north end of the park, summiting North and South Fortuna Peaks, and Kwaay Paay Peak.
 The temperature by this time was about 90 degrees, so we approached Cowles Mountain with a little less energy than the others.
 Completing the Cowles Mountain Trail hike took us about 1.5 hours, including the time we spent at the top enjoying the view.

 - John Muir Trail Day 13 – Mt.
 Whitey Summit from Crabtree Meadows Past Guitar Lake - January 10, 2017